AnnepuHyndhavi/SVM/README.md

 <p align="center"> <img src= "https://static.javatpoint.com/tutorial/machine-learning/images/support-vector-machine-algorithm5.png" width=400">

 SVM is more effective in high dimensional spaces.
 SVM is effective in cases where the number of dimensions is greater than the number of samples.

+  They can be applied to both linear and non linear problems.